flexivian/govdoc-scanner/README.md

 - **crawler**: Scrapes the GEMI portal to search for companies using advanced filters and downloads all available public documents with enhanced date extraction, intelligent file management, and robust retry mechanisms.
 - **cli**: A unified command-line interface that orchestrates the complete workflow, combining crawling and scanning with interactive prompts and automated batch processing.

+Optional integration:
+- **OpenSearch**: Index your results for search/analytics with a ready mapping template and CLI bulk push.

 All tools are implemented in Node.js and use a combination of CLI interfaces and automated scripts.
 The project uses npm workspaces for managing multiple applications.

 ## Usage Instructions